StormSkoglund/bright-planner/README.md

 - Build: output to `dist/`
 - Deploy: workflow builds and publishes `dist/` to the `gh-pages` branch

+## Disclaimer

+This project was built with vibe-coding but supervised by the author :)

 ## Requirements

 - Node.js 20.x (CI and Vite require Node 20+) — install via nvm or your OS package manager